Julgas123/FFA-Transition-Files/README.md

 OrbitPlotter 1 and 2).

-7) AccToGantry.SEQ

-This is the input file for JGC.MADX.
-To get it to run, change the input file in JGC to the name of this file.
-Moreover, the initial conditions for the twiss parameters must be entered to match that which would come out of the Linac / Synchrotron / Cyclotron.
-In this case, BetX0=BetY0=1.2, DX=0.0.

-8) JGC.MADX
+7) JGC.MADX and JGC.SEQ

 This is the main file to be run with MADX.
 It should be placed in the same directory as the 'madx' executable along with all of the necessary input files (which in its raw, unedited state should simply be 'JGC.SEQ').
 By uncommenting some of the blocks, different outputs are created which can be used by the 'OrbitPlotter' programs.
+Currently, it's set up such that the output it would provide after one run is that which is used as the Acclerator-to-Gantry transition in the slideshow.
+The SEQ file can be written by the TransitionCalc programs.

 -------------------------------------------------------------------------------------------------------------------------------
-If there are any questions, please contact me and I will try my best to answer them.
+If there are any questions, please contact me at Julgas123@gmail.com and I will try my best to answer them.